DevExpress-Examples/devextreme-datagrid-maintain-cell-editing-with-advanced-editor/README.md

 ![DataGrid with another DataGrid as an editor control](./screencast.gif)

-As you see, embedded controls may display overlays, such as column choosers or filter dialogs.
+Embedded controls can display overlays, such as column choosers or filter dialogs.
 These pop-up dialogs insert their code into the root of the DOM tree, not inside the DOM of their parent components.
-When a user clicks on such an overlay element, the DataGrid assumes that the interaction took place outside of the component.
+When a user clicks on such an overlay element, the DataGrid assumes that the interaction occurred outside the component.
 As a result, it cancels Edit Mode.
-This behavior disrupts the user experience that you planned when you used an advanced control as an embedded editor.
+This behavior disrupts the intended user experience using an advanced control as an embedded editor.

 You can keep Edit Mode active even if a user interacts with an embedded control’s overlay.
 [Monitor the DOM](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) for new elements.
 If an overlay appears, mark it with the following CSS class: `dx-dropdowneditor-overlay`.
 The DataGrid then treats this element as part of the component UI and keeps Edit Mode active.